Playdead: History

-Within the same year as Limbos release, Playdead began working on Project 2, what would later become Inside.
+Within the same year as Limbos release, Playdead began working on Project 2, which later become Inside.
 The game was partially financed by the Danish Film Institute.
 Considered a spiritual successor to Limbo, Inside has many of the same themes, including being a 2.5D platform game using a primarily monochrome palette.
 After using a custom game engine for Limbo, Playdead used Unity to simplify development and a custom temporal anti-aliasing filter which was released in March 2016 under an open-source license.
 The game was officially announced at the E3 2014 with planned release in 2015, was later pushed to mid-2016 for further refinement, but had a demo at PAX Prime in August 2015.
 Martin Stig Andersen created the soundtrack again after Limbo, creating sound via bone conduction with a human skull.
 Inside was first released in June for Xbox One, and later on Microsoft Windows, and received more overwhelming praise than Limbo.

 Playdead's third game, which has been teased as early as January 2017, will be a "fairly lonely sci-fi game somewhere in the universe", according to Jensen.
 This game will likely use a third-person perspective within a 3D world, as Jensen stated that the studio has "been tired of the limitations in 2D games".
 Image teasers of the game were released through Playdead job listings over several months in 2019.
 Playdead and Epic Games announced in March 2020 that Epic Games will publish this title, providing full development costs and support of the Unreal Engine, while giving full creative control to Playdead, and will split profits 50/50 after Epic recoups its investment on release.